 -

-Ed Jaros NU8R has been appointed as Emergency Coordinator for Branch County.
+Pete Paxton KE8JKI has been appointed as Emergency Coordinator for Iosco County.
+He succeeds Kelly Karpp.